Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-gravity-lowering.rst

 Recover suspended load with MS-Backed Gravity Lowering
 ========================================================

+.. redundant? check if content is included elsewhere (it should be)

 The MS will never allow a load drop.
 It will arrest the hoist drum whenever the hoist brake is unable to do so.
 However, the MS can be used as a gearbox to lower and even raise the load.
 Notе that the MS is